 Starting off with the fire hydrant exercise is a great way to activate the upper glutes and get them ready for more serious moves.

-Here’s what it looks like in the straight-leg variation, but keeping your upper leg bent is a good starting point to learn this move:
+Here’s what it looks like in a straight-leg variation, but keeping your upper leg bent at the knee to a 90 degree angle is a good starting point to learn this move:

 Lying Side Leg Raise

 These lying down side leg raises also use your hip abduction muscles, which means your upper glutes are getting a good workout.

 Also known as Resistance Band Monster Walks or cross band walks, these are a fantastic way to get those upper glutes activating and firing.

 Another great upper glutes activator exercise.
 Click here to find out how to do the band seated abduction exercise.